cmking1997/terraform-project/README.md

 RDS for regular data storage using mySQL, potentially could be swapped to PostgreSQL based on preference.
 If Route 53 is used that can be included, for custom domains but since this is a dev env i excluded it

+I'm using Docker Desktop (on Windows)

-To start docker instance:
-docker run --rm --name terraform-test -p 5000:5000 motoserver/moto:latest
+To start docker instance in terminal run: docker run --rm --name terraform-test -p 5000:5000 motoserver/moto:latest

-in docker instance:
-apt update
-apt-get install unzip
-apt install wget
+in docker instance terminal do: apt update apt-get install unzip apt install wget